ocrosby/testcontainer-fastapi-demo/README.md

 An example project using testcontainers along with FastAPI.

+If you are new to Testcontainers, it is a Python library that allows you to easily run Docker containers for testing purposes.
+This allows you to run your tests in an isolated environment without having to install and manage dependencies on your local machine.
+Testcontainers supports a variety of containers, including databases, message brokers, and web servers.
+I really like the idea because it allows you to run your tests in a consistent environment without having to worry about using docker-compose or other tools to manage your test environment.
+Just run them and forget them.
+It's my thought that in the local development environment this technique will help me to become more productive and efficient.

 ## Overview

 This project demonstrates how to use [Testcontainers](https://testcontainers.readthedocs.io/en/latest/) to run a